THAILAND – The Trip

 THAILAND – Nov 8-11, 23-26, 30-Dec 12, April 9-14

-Bangkok and Thailand are the transportation hub of SE Asia, and I traveled through Thai immigration ten times, a whole lot of stamps on my short-of-space passport.
+Bangkok and Thailand are the transportation hub of SE Asia, and I travelled through Thai immigration ten times, with a whole lot of stamps on my short-of-space passport.
 I was in Bangkok for three days in early November to get my Myanmar visa, and then again to see more sights before heading to south Thailand.

-Wat Phre Kaew or the Temple of the Emerald Buddha, is an architectural wonder of gleaming gilded stupas, coloured roof tiles, mosaic encrusted pillars and marble.
-The revered Emerald Buddha is actually made of jasper, and was once hidden under a layer of stucco in northern Thailand, seized by Laos forces and then returned to Bangkok.
+Wat Phre Kaew or the Temple of the Emerald Buddha, is an architectural wonder of gleaming gilded stupas, coloured roof tiles, mosaic-encrusted pillars and marble.
+The revered Emerald Buddha is actually made of jasper and was once hidden under a layer of stucco in northern Thailand, seized by Laos forces and then returned to Bangkok.
 The temple walls are lined with colourful murals detailing the story.

 Related image

-The Grand Palace, once the home of the Thai Royal family, is in the same grounds.
+The Grand Palace, once the home of the Thai Royal family, is on the same grounds.
 The interiors of the four buildings are closed but the extravagant exterior is a riot of coloured glass and mirror mosaics.
 The dress code is rigorously enforced – no shorts, sleeveless tops, holes in the knees, or tights, but longhis are available.

 Related image